-Once the ping was successful, you are ready to start a Web browser on your development PC.
-This browser may be the Microsoft Internet Explorer or a different suitable Web browser like the Netscape Communicator or Opera or similar.
+Once the ping was successful, you are ready to start a web browser on your development PC.
+This browser may be the MS Internet Explorer or a different suitable web browser like Netscape or Opera or similar.

-5.1.3 Web Server Access
+5.3 Web Server Access

-Start a Web browser like the Microsoft Internet Explorer or similar and open the URL http://192.168.0.126.
-The Embedded Web Server will deliver you a small de-scription about the DNP/5280.
+Start a web browser open the URL http://l92.168.0.126.
+The embedded web server will deliver you a small description about the DNP/5282.
 That's it.
-Now you are online with the Starter Kit and your Web browser is connected to the Embedded Web Server of the DNP/5280.
+Now you are online with the Starter Kit DNP/SK14 and your web browser is connected to the embedded web server of the DNP/5282.
 It shows you a static web page with some pictures.